react-native-google-signin/google-signin/docs/CONTRIBUTING.md

 - in the example folder, run `yarn watch`: this will watch any changes made to the files in the `<repo_root>/src` folder and copy them to `<example_folder>/node_modules/react-native-google-signin/src` so the react-native bundler can read them.
 - note that this only watches the `src` folder so if you're working with other files you need to modify the watch script

-Now you can makde changes to JS code and test them out.
+Now you can make changes to JS code and test them out.

 ### Finalize